Speech Pathology & Occupational Therapy Professionals

 Tammy Taylor, MS, CCC-SLP

-Tammy Taylor, MS, CCC-SLP, Owner, is an experienced and dedicated speech-language pathologist with a Master's degree in Speech-Language Pathology from California State University and a Bachelor's degree in Communication Disorders from Bridgewater State University.
-She holds professional licensure in both Massachusetts and Florida for the practice of speech-language pathology.
-Ms. Taylor is an active member of the American Speech-Language-Hearing Association (ASHA) and the Massachusetts Speech-Language-Hearing Association.
+Tammy Taylor is a passionate and experienced speech-language pathologist with over two decades of dedicated service to individuals with communication and feeding challenges.
+She holds a master’s degree in Speech Pathology from California State University and a bachelor’s degree in Communication Disorders from Bridgewater State.
+Tammy is licensed to practice in both Massachusetts and Florida and is an active member of the American Speech-Language-Hearing Association (ASHA).

-Ms. Taylor’s advanced training includes certifications in SOS Feeding Therapy, Oral Placement Therapy, Tethered Oral Tissues Treatment, Augmentative and Alternative Communication (AAC), and the Wilson Reading System for dyslexia.
+Tammy brings a wide range of advanced training to her work, including certifications in SOS Feeding Therapy, Oral Placement Therapy, Tethered Oral Tissues Treatment, Augmentative and Alternative Communication (AAC), and the Wilson Reading System for dyslexia.

 Sara Hartery, MA, CCC-SLP

 Sara Hartery, MA, CCC-SLP, is a skilled and compassionate speech-language pathologist and the Clinic Director at SLP Center.
-She holds a Master’s degree in Speech-Language Pathology from the University of Connecticut and a Bachelor’s degree in Physiology and Neurobiology from UConn.
-Mrs. Hartery is a licensed professional in both Massachusetts and California, and is an active member of the American Speech-Language-Hearing Association (ASHA).
+She holds a master’s degree in Speech-Language Pathology from the University of Connecticut and a bachelor’s degree in Physiology and Neurobiology from UConn.
+Sara is a licensed professional in both Massachusetts and California, and is an active member of the American Speech-Language-Hearing Association (ASHA).

 Her areas of expertise include language impairments, cognitive impairments, articulation delays, aphasia, feeding difficulties, and the use of total communication systems (AAC).
-Mrs. Hartery has also worked in skilled nursing facilities, where she supported adults with cognitive, language, executive functioning, and swallowing disorders.
-In her role as Clinic Director, Mrs. Hartery is dedicated to fostering a collaborative environment for clients, university students and staff therapists.
+Sara has also worked in skilled nursing facilities, where she supported adults with cognitive, language, executive functioning, and swallowing disorders.
+In her role as Clinic Director, Sara is dedicated to fostering a collaborative environment for clients, university students and staff therapists.

-Caitlin Buckley, MS, CCC-SLP, is a dedicated speech-language pathologist with a Master’s degree in Communication Sciences and Disorders from the University of New Hampshire.
-She also earned her Bachelor’s degree in Communication Sciences and Disorders from UNH.
-Mrs. Buckley is a licensed speech-language pathologist in Massachusetts and an active member of the American Speech-Language-Hearing Association (ASHA).
+Leah VanBibber, M.S., CCC-SLP, is a dedicated speech-language pathologist with a master’s degree in Speech Language Pathology from Northeastern University and a bachelor’s degree in Communication Sciences and Disorders from Bridgewater State University.
+Leah is a licensed speech language pathologist in Massachusetts and an active member of the American Speech Language-Hearing Association (ASHA).

-Mrs. Buckley has advanced training in Oral Placement Therapy and Gestalt Language Processing.
-She has extensive experience diagnosing and treating both children and adolescents with a wide range of communication disorders that impact their overall quality of life.
+Leah has completed advanced training in Oral Placement Therapy and Parkinson’s SPEAK OUT and LOUD Crowd.
+She has experience diagnosing and treating both children and adolescents with a wide range of communication disorders that impact their overall quality of life.

-Rachel Marinelli, MS, CF-SLP, is a dedicated speech-language pathologist clinical fellow with a Master’s degree in Communication Sciences and Disorders from Emerson College.
-She also holds a Bachelor’s degree in Communication Sciences and Disorders from the University of Massachusetts.
+Jenny Stone, MS, CF-SLP, is a dedicated speech-language pathologist clinical fellow with a master’s degree in Communication Sciences and Disorders from Worcester State University.
+She also holds a bachelor’s degree in Communication Sciences and Disorders from the University of Massachusetts.

-Mrs. Marinelli has completed advanced training in Oral Placement Therapy and Gestalt Language Processing.
-Her prior clinical experiences in schools, private practice, and skilled nursing facilities have provided her with valuable experience in evaluating and treating both children and adults with a variety of diagnoses affecting communication, swallowing, and cognition.
+Jenny has completed advanced training in Oral Placement Therapy.
+Her prior clinical experiences in schools and outpatient clinics have provided her with valuable experience in evaluating and treating both children and adults with a variety of diagnoses affecting communication, swallowing, and cognition.

 Occupational Therapy Professionals: